8 Amazing Hill Stations Near Ahmedabad Within 750 km (2021)

 Horse riding to a visit to the museum, catching the sunset, or trekking up the hilltop, Wilson Hill offers you a wholesome experience right from its cosy little boundaries.
 It has dense forests and is the aptest hill station to cure your worries and take your daily life stress far away from you.
 March to May is the time you should be looking forward to visiting this place.
 What is the unique feature of this hill station is that one can see the sea while trekking to the top of the hill!

 About 458 Km from Ahmedabad, lies the hill station best suited for selfie lovers.
 With its magnetic views and relaxing, fresh air, Jawhar makes an easy entry into the list of hill stations near Ahmedabad.
 It is located in Thane in the border between Maharashtra and Gujarat.
 Rich in culture and tradition, it allows you a trekking experience too.
-The world-famous Warli Paintings are found in plenty here and are a favourite among travellers and tourists alike.
+The world-famous Warli Paintings are found in plenty here and are a favourite among travelers and tourists alike.

 Although the flight to Mumbai is an option, the most recommended route taken is via train to Jawhar directly.
 The most suitable time to visit this ethereal beauty is from October to February.
 A must-see place here is the Dabdaba Waterfall.
 If you have a soft spot for Palaces, a visit to the Jai Vilas Palace should be on your to-do list when here.
 A visit to the sunset point for the most brilliant views and perfect pictures completes a much talked about the trip to Jawhar.